 The legal position of the Baltic States has not been without practical consequences.
 Thus, in Switzerland, a problem arose with respect to premises used by Latvia as its diplomatic mission during the inter-bellum.
 After being annexed by the USSR in 1940 (de facto if not de iure recognised by Switzerland), use of the building fell upon the USSR, which meant that a solution had to be sought after Latvia had regained its independence.
-The result was a negotiated settlement between Switzerland and the Russian Federation.
+The result was a negotiated settlement between Switzerland and the Russian Federation.287

 The embassy of Estonia in Germany had, after the end of the Second World War, been put under legal guardianship.
 After Estonia's independence, a Berlin court ordered that the guardianship be lifted and property be restored to Estonia.
-The court's order appears to

-&lt;sup>281Ibid., para.
-15.
+The court's order appears to indicate that guardianship had been instituted due to the beneficiary being unknown.
+After regaining independence, followed by recognition, Estonia was no longer unknown within the meaning of the pertinent provision of the Civil Code, which justified the lifting of guardianship.
+The provision concerned was § 1910 of the German Civil Code (it is no longer in force), which dealt with guardianship of adults who are incapable of representing themselves for physical reasons.
+The provision mentions in particular deafness, dumbness and blindness.

-&lt;sup>283"Sollten die VN dem nicht entsprechen, muss damit gerechnet werden, dass der Bundesminister der Finanzen seine Zustimmung zur Leistung - freiwilliger Zahlung zum Abbau von Zahlungsverpflichtungen der ehemaligen DDR widerruft. [sic]" In unauthorized translation, this reads "If the UN were not to agree thereto, then account must be taken of the possibility that the Federal Finance Minister withdraw his permission to the voluntary decimation of the former GDR's payment obligations."
+283"Sollten die VN dem nicht entsprechen, muss damit gerechnet werden, dass der Bundesminister der Finanzen seine Zustimmung zur Leistung - freiwilliger Zahlung zum Abbau von Zahlungsverpflichtungen der ehemaligen DDR widerruft. [sic]" In unauthorized translation, this reads "If the UN were not to agree thereto, then account must be taken of the possibility that the Federal Finance Minister withdraw his permission to the voluntary decimation of the former GDR's payment obligations."

-&lt;sup>286See generally Martti Koskenniemi & Marja Lehto, "La succession d'Etats dans l'ex-URSS, en ce qui concerne particulièrement les relations avec la Finlande", 38 Annuaire Français de Droit International (1992), 179-219.
+286See generally Martti Koskenniemi & Marja Lehto, "La succession d'Etats dans l'ex-URSS, en ce qui concerne particulièrement les relations avec la Finlande", 38 Annuaire Français de Droit International (1992), 179-219.

-&lt;sup>287Document CH/21.
+287Document CH/21.